Battle of Fayetteville (1863): Battle

 At about 6.00 am, Cabell ordered a charge on the city, hoping to capture the Federal commanders at the Tebbetts place, where they made their headquarters.
 The attackers halted as they waited for their artillery to shell the house into surrendering.
-Confederate Colonel J. C. Monroe now led a flank attack on the city, managing to take the Baxter House.
+Confederate colonel James C. Monroe now led a flank attack on the city, managing to take the Baxter House.
 The Confederates continued into Fayetteville, taking prisoners and destroying a supply train.
 However, the Federal forces finally rallied and halted any further Confederate advances.

 Harrison ordered an advance on the Confederate artillery upon East Mountain.
 Meanwhile, Monroe led his cavalry up Dickson Street in one last attempt to capture the Federal headquarters.
 The crossfire was too heavy and Monroe withdrew his men.
 The Confederate artillery on the mountain was now both under attack and out of ammunition.
 Cabell reluctantly ordered his men to fall back and thus the battle ended in a draw.
 Nevertheless, he had failed in his objective and Federal troops retained control of the town.

 The Battle of Fayetteville was a tactical victory for Colonel Harrison and the Union forces, but a strategic one for General Cabell and the Confederates.
 The Unionists held the field, but felt insecure afterward and a week later withdrew from Fayetteville and retreated into Missouri.
 Union troops did not return again to Fayetteville until September 1863.